 Note: This was my first ever blog post

 For my first post I thought I would write a few ideas about making your classroom as accessible and inclusive as possible.
-Each student is of course an individual and these are just general ideas that may help you.
+Each student is of course an individual and these are just general ideas that may help you in identifying strategies that work for your class. whilst my experience in working with Autistic children these points will work with many children who struggle to focus or learn.

 1) Can they see you easily?
 If the student has to turn their head or look up to look at you they will become uncomfortable and fidgety.
 Make sure no student is having to crane their neck past the back of another students head.